What is it?

 Why has it been created?

-To strengthen North Tyneside’s reputation on a national scale as a first-class, accessible location for global oil, gas, renewable and maritime industries where businesses can grow and thrive.
+To strengthen North Tyneside’s reputation on a national scale as a first-class, accessible location for global oil, gas, renewable, subsea and marine industries where businesses can grow and thrive.

 The Centre for Innovation is part of our aim to put the Swans site back on the global map and bring much needed employment in new growth industries to the area.